When you see the APN and VPN acronyms for the first time, it seems like those are the short names of two similar technologies.

 While VPNs have been built for privacy and security in the first place, APNs’ security is mostly determined by the service provider or a vendor.

-And that’s a second significant difference between the APN and VPN technologies.
+And that’s the second significant difference between the APN and VPN technologies.

 With an APN, you can’t be 100% sure that your online data won’t fall into the wrong hands.